Skip to main content

 • Per resource: Resource-dependent pricing

-• Per unit per hour: Combined pricing
+• Per unit per hour: Combined unit and hourly pricing

 Learn more about add-on pricing →